 The Build quality for the SRH 240 is mediocre-at-best and not as durable as the SRH 440.
 The materials used in this build feel a lot cheaper than that of the superior model.
 The headband is still pretty flexible and should be able to handle a good amount of stress but the ear cups are not as dense.
 They feel more likely to break than the SRH 440 and do not have a detachable cable so they're more likely to succumb to regular wear and tear.

 Good Bass Range performance.
 Low-frequency extension is at 51Hz, which is decent.
 Low-bass, which is responsible for low-end rumble and thump is lacking by 6dB.
 Bass and high-bass are within 0.7dB of our target and virtually flat.
+Also, their bass delivery varies noticeably across users, and is sensitive to the quality of fit, seal, and whether you wear glasses.
+The response here represents the average bass response and your experience may vary.

 Average Mid Range performance.
 The constant overemphasis from 500Hz to 2KHz, brings the Mid Range to the front and gives the sound a bit of a boxy and honky quality.